 When we were in Portugal, most waiters tried to put the items on our table without saying anything.
 Only one restaurant was upfront about the cost of the bread and asked us if we wanted it.

-9. Not trying Ginjinha in Lisbon
+9. Try Ginjinha in Lisbon

 Ginjinha (or Ginja) is a popular liqueur in Portugal made from sour cherries and blended with sugar and cinnamon.
 You’ll see shops all over Lisbon selling shots or bottles of Ginjinha.
 Each place offers their own take on this liqueur.